kim3470/dotfiles/README.md

 - Any nerd font (using CaskaydiaCove NF Mono)
 - treesitter
 - might be more idk just see what breaks and what doesnt

+# Commands to run in neovim
+:PackerSync
+:TSInstall (restart nvim)